 Plus One begins to tell the world about the power of supervised autonomy.
 Shaun participates in the winning DMDII proposal resulting in the ARM Institute, where Shaun continues involvement as Director of Open Source Software.
 Paul joins Plus One as co-founder.

 Yonder is deployed and our first Crew Chief is on duty.
 The Quick Deployment Kit launches.
 Shaun named to the ARM Institute SEC.
-Stephen Weissling joins as VP of Finance.

 Co-founders Erik Nieves, Shaun Edwards, and Paul Hvass discuss how their collaboration to launch the ROS-Industrial open source software project led to their current collaboration – Plus One Robotics.